goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 * **setup.py**:
 * **test_requirements.txt**:

-There are not a lot of complex rules here because Python projects can be simple.
 The files and folders included here are not necessarily exhaustive, but I recommend keeping the number of files to a minimum if you plan on using a basic layout like this.

 ## Modules and Packages